Back to National Guide

 What's Included in the Price

 • Site assessment.
-Route planning, wall construction check, switchboard capacity review.
-Perth's larger blocks mean the assessment may take longer to walk the proposed route.
+Route planning, wall construction check, switchboard capacity review, and voltage drop calculations.
+Perth's larger blocks mean the assessment often takes longer to walk the proposed route.

 • Cable run.
-Surface-mount conduit along walls and fences, underground in conduit, or a combination.
-All work must comply with the AS/NZS 3000 Wiring Rules, including minimum burial depths and RCD protection for outdoor circuits.
+UV-stabilised surface-mount conduit along walls and fences, underground in orange heavy-duty conduit, or a combination.
+All work must comply with the AS/NZS 3000 Wiring Rules, including minimum burial depths of 300mm in conduit and warning tape above the cable path.

 • Trenching.
 For underground cable runs.
-Varies significantly by soil type across Perth suburbs.
+Cost varies significantly by soil type across Perth suburbs, from soft sand (easy) to solid limestone (expensive).

 What Affects the Cost

 • Cable run distance.
-Perth's larger blocks (many are 500 to 800 square metres) often mean cable runs of 20 to 30 metres to reach back sheds, workshops, or pool equipment.
-Cable sizing must comply with AS/NZS 3008 voltage drop limits, requiring heavier gauge cable (4mm² or 6mm²) on longer runs.
+Perth's larger blocks (many are 500–800 square metres) often mean cable runs of 20–30 metres to reach back sheds, workshops, or pool equipment.
+Cable sizing must comply with AS/NZS 3008 voltage drop limits, frequently requiring 4mm² or 6mm² cable instead of standard 2.5mm².

 • Soil type.
 Sandy coastal soils (Scarborough, Cottesloe, Fremantle) are easy to trench.
-Limestone, common in northern coastal suburbs, is rock-hard and may need a jackhammer or rock saw.
-Clay in eastern suburbs is heavy but manageable.
+Limestone, common across Perth's northern coastal strip, is rock-hard and requires a jackhammer or rock saw, adding $500–$1,500 to the trenching component alone.
+Clay in eastern suburbs (Kalamunda, Midland) is heavy but manageable.

-• Heat ratings.
-Perth's extreme summer heat (regularly above 40 degrees) affects cable ratings.
-Underground cable exposed to direct sun at entry and exit points needs higher temperature-rated insulation.
+• Heat and cable ratings.
+Perth's extreme summer heat (regularly above 40 degrees) affects cable ratings at conduit entry and exit points exposed to direct sun.
+Black surface-mount conduit in full Perth sun can exceed 80 degrees, requiring higher temperature-rated cable insulation and appropriate derating of current-carrying capacity.

 • UV degradation.
-Perth has some of the highest UV levels in Australia.
-Surface-mount conduit and weatherproof fittings must be UV-stabilised, or they will crack and become brittle within a couple of years.
+Perth has some of the highest UV index levels in Australia.
+Surface-mount conduit and weatherproof fittings must be UV-stabilised, or they will crack and become brittle within 2–3 years.
+Standard Clipsal Weathershield GPOs survive well in sheltered positions, but anything on a sun-exposed wall needs UV-rated components.

 • Switchboard capacity.
-Many Perth homes from the 1970s to 90s building boom have switchboards at or near capacity.
+Many Perth homes from the 1970s–90s building boom have switchboards at or near capacity.
+Adding a new outdoor circuit may trigger a switchboard upgrade.

-A weatherproof powerpoint mounted on an external wall near an existing indoor circuit, with a short cable run through sandy soil, sits toward $1,450.
-An underground cable run of 30 metres or more to a detached workshop, with trenching through limestone, a dedicated sub-board, UV-stabilised conduit, and heavy-gauge cable for voltage drop compliance, pushes toward $4,300.
+A weatherproof Clipsal GPO mounted on an external wall near an existing indoor circuit, with a short cable run through sandy soil, sits toward $1,450.
+An underground cable run of 30 metres or more to a detached workshop, with trenching through limestone, a dedicated sub-board with three-phase, UV-stabilised conduit, and heavy-gauge cable for voltage drop compliance, pushes toward $4,300.

 Perth-Specific Considerations

-Large suburban blocks.
-Wanneroo, Armadale, Mandurah, Rockingham.
-Blocks of 600 to 800 square metres are standard, and many have detached workshops, sheds, or granny flats at the rear.
-These long-distance cable runs are Perth's most common outdoor power job.
-Underground runs of 25 to 35 metres are not unusual.
-Budget for the trenching and heavier gauge cable that distance requires.
+Large suburban blocks and long cable runs.
+Wanneroo, Armadale, Mandurah, Rockingham, Baldivis.
+Blocks of 600–800 square metres are standard, and many have detached workshops, large sheds, or granny flats at the rear.
+Underground cable runs of 25–35 metres are not unusual, and runs over 20 metres almost always need 4mm² or 6mm² cable to stay within AS/NZS 3008 voltage drop limits.
+Budget for the trenching, heavier gauge cable, and a sub-board at the shed end.
 Western Power manages the distribution network across Perth, so any switchboard or supply capacity issues are coordinated through them.

 Hiring a Licensed Electrician in WA